 Between December 2015 and March 2016 twelve stone groynes were constructed as a supporting core and covered with approx. 31.100 m³ Danube gravel (dredged in the fairway).
 Additionally, white willows were planted along the riverbank.
 The newly created gravel bank of about 600 m enriches the landscape and provides valuable spawning and nursery grounds for typical, meanwhile rare Danube fish species like the "Nase".

-17. Execute restoration measures implementing the EU Water Framework Directive of the Action Programme for the Danube 2022.
+The project made a substantial contribution to the implementation of measure 17.
+Execute restoration measures implementing the EU Water Framework Directive of the Action Programme for the Danube 2022.